Kal-Haven Trail: Bridge Ownership Dispute

 In 1987, a historic "humpback" wooden bridge in Pine grove township was slated to be taken down and removed from County Road 653.
 Local residents started a protest after the contract was awarded for demolition of the bridge.
 The cost to replace the bridge was going to be only $40,000 but the cost to repair would have been $100,000.
 The historic humpback bridge was built in the 1800s which was built to have CR-653 cross the Penn Central Rail line.
 The bridge was closed because the deck was unsafe to carry traffic.
 425 citizens signed a petition asking that the bridge be spared.
 The county was going to pay $1,500 to have the bridge demolished, but voted to pay an additional $4,500 to have the bridge disassembled.
 A group was formed called Save the Bridge Fund.

 During the building of the Kal-Haven trail, the DNR contacted the Van Buren County Road Commission to ask about the bridge; hearing no objection, they started to almost completely reconstruct the old bridge for use on the trail.
 The group Pine Grove Association was asked if they had any objection to relocating the bridge; not hearing back, the DNR began reconstruction in September.
 It was determined after the group asked the DNR to stop work that the Association and not the county owned the bridge.
 The Association had objection to the bridge being moved out of Pine Grove.
 One main objection the group had was DNR's plan to change the bridge from a width of 22 feet down to just 14 feet.
-The County Road commission took the stance that the rights to the timer were awarded to the contractor who took the bridge apart.
+The County Road commission took the stance that the rights to the timber were awarded to the contractor who took the bridge apart.
 The contractor then sold the bridge to the association.
 For a short period of time, the partially rebuilt bridge was known as the 'bridge to nowhere' while the dispute was ongoing.

 Opening of the Kal-Haven Trail

 The trail was projected to open in May, but the opining was delayed because Property Owners United sought a court injunction to stop the opening of the trail.
-On May 3, 1989 the group filed their lawsuit against the DNR.
+On May 3, 1989, the group filed their lawsuit against the DNR.
 During settlement talks between the DNR and property owners, fencing was agreed to and delay of the grand opening till labor day the injunction was lifted for the trail to open August 15, 1989.
 The project that was supposed to open in 1976 and had spent years being debated was opened in 1989 without any fanfare or ceremony.
 This opening marks the first linear park opening in the state of Michigan.